kmlawson/history-of-history-in-east-asia/seminars.md

 Kang, Sangjung.
 ‘The Discovery of the “Orient” and Orientalism’.
 In *Contemporary Japanese Thought* edited by Richard Calichman.

 Tanaka, Stefan. *Japan's Orient: Rendering Pasts into History*.
 (P) New Ed edition.
 Berkeley: University of California Press, 1995.
+[Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2444960)
 Introduction
 Ch 1 From Kangaku to Tōyōshi
 Ch 2 Tōyōshi: The Convergence of East and West

 Yoshikawa, Lisa. *Making History Matter: Kuroita Katsumi and the Construction of Imperial Japan*.
-(P) Ch 5 Historians' Manifest Destiny, 1927-36
+(P) Ch 5 Historians' Manifest Destiny, 1927-36 [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3009705)

 Miller, Owen.
 ‘The Idea of Stagnation in Korean Historiography from Fukuda Tokuzō to the New Right’. *Korean Histories* 2, no. 1 (2010): 3–12.